alfrescas/Pyber_Analysis/README.md

 # Pyber Analysis

 ## Project Overview
-V. Isualize has asked for the following:
+The company Pyber, seeks a data analysis that would assess and showcase ride sharing services to neighborhoods that are underserved.
+The results of the analysis will improve affordibility and accessibility to these neighborhoods.
+The company's CEO V. Isualize has asked for the following:
  - A summary DataFrame of the ride-sharing data by city type.
  - Creating a multiple line graph that shows the fares for each city type.
  - A summary of the data analysis that will be used by decision-makers at Pyber.